earthlab/earthpy/docs/get-started.rst

 EarthPy is a python package devoted to working with spatial and remote sensing data.
-EarthPy also contains an IO module that supports downloading data for the Earth Lab earth analytics courses.
+EarthPy also contains an IO module that supports downloading data for the Earth Lab earth analytics courses and any user with a url and a zip file.

 EarthPy Module and Function Documentation
 -----------------------------------------

-All functions included in the 5 earthpy modules:
+All functions are included in the 5 earthpy modules:

 - spatial
 - plot
 - clip
 - mask
 - io

-Are documented in the XXX.

 Install EarthPy